df15h-moddable/df15h-ce-public/docs/es5/3_configure/tools/dyndolod/2_texgen/2_generate.md

 ## Run

+Output : A `.zip` file that we will subsequently install into MO2.

 1. Start TexGen.
-2. Select a dedicated output path.
+2. Select an output path.
+3. Choose options.
+The defaults are generally useful as-is.
+4. Click Start.
+Wait for the process to complete.
+5. Record errors, particularly `file not found textures`.
+6. If the process succeeds, we should see `TexGen completed successfully`.
+7. Select "Zip & Exit" to create an installable archive.
+9. Install the archive as a mod.
+It should overwrite everything.

+## Options

-3. Change options as desired.
-The defaults are fine for standard tree, object and dynamic LOD generation with DynDOLOD.
+"The defaults are fine for standard tree, object and dynamic LOD generation with DynDOLOD.
 Generate HD tree LOD billboards and rendered billboards for ultra tree LOD generation.
-Enable grass LOD billboards for grass LOD generation with DynDOLOD.
+Enable grass LOD billboards for grass LOD generation with DynDOLOD."
-4. Click Start and wait for the process to complete without errors.
-Pay attention to all log messages (especially "file not found textures").
-It should end with the log message 'TexGen completed successfully'.
-Do not use the output if there were errors that stopped the process prematurely.
-5. Click Exit TexGen or click Zip & Exit to create a *.zip archive of the output for easier mod installation.
-Creating an archive will clean the dedicated output folder while all relevant files are packed into the zip file.
-6. In case a summary of messages was created and opened in the default browser check all its entries to learn about problems and if they need to be addressed.
-7. Install the contents of the output path or the *.zip archive as a mod.
-It should overwrite everything.
-Consider moving the zip archive to the mod managers download folder for later re-use.

 ## Troubleshooting